Ammowar/goTimeSecret/README.md

-# One Time Secret
+# GO Time Secret

-One Time Secret is a Go web app that allows users to create and share unique secrets that can only be viewed once.
+GO Time Secret is a Go web app that allows users to create and share unique secrets that can only be viewed once.

 ## Installation

-To install One Time Secret, you need to have Go installed on your system.
+To install GO Time Secret, you need to have Go installed on your system.
 You can download and install Go from the official Go website: https://golang.org/dl/

 Once you have Go installed, clone this repository and run the following commands in your terminal: